 - It is reported that osteoblast compromise about 6% of total bone cells.

 - Osteoblasts are made from mesenchymal stem cells (MSC) along with muscle cells (myocytes) and fat cells (adipocytes).

-- Osteoblasts work together in the form of clusters and perform their function of building up the bone.
+- Osteoblasts work together in clusters and perform their function of building up the bone.

 - Once the cluster of osteoblasts finishes its work, the shape of osteoblasts gets flattened.

-- At this stage, they are referred to as inactive osteoblasts.
-When osteoblasts become inactive, they transport towards the outer surface of the bone and settle along the line.
+- They are referred to as inactive osteoblasts at this stage.
+When osteoblasts become inactive, they transport toward the outer surface of the bone and settle along the line.

-- This phenomenon gives osteoblasts a specific name of lining cells.
+- This phenomenon gives osteoblasts a specific name for lining cells.

-Osteoblast bone cells have some of the morphological features that have close resemblance with protein synthesizing cells.
+Osteoblast bone cells have some morphological features that closely resemble protein-synthesizing cells.